LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

+### version 0.4.0
+*Released*: 03 June 2019
+* Port QueryFormInputs and the various input fields from Biologics
+* Port QuerySelect, SelectInput and related actions/models from Biologics
+* Add optional remove parameter to the gridInvalidate methods
+* Port URLService, AssayResolver, AssayRunResolver, ListResolver, and SamplesResolver from Biologics
+* Port insertRows function from Biologics
+* Update package for changes to @glass/base
+* Add option for AddRowsControl to have a "quick add" menu option as well
+* When removing queryGridModel, also remove the corresponding editGridModel
+* Add DATA_CLASSES schema
+* convert InsertRowsResponse to class and export it
+* add addColumns, changeColumn, and removeColumn for modifying an EditableGrid model (and the corresponding QueryGriModel)
+* change AddRowsControl to allow deletion of value in the input field (setting to undefined instead of min value)
+* add validateData method to EditorModel for validating required fields and uniqueness
+* Add SampleInsertPanel (with EditableGrid component)

 ### version 0.3.2
 *Released*: 03 June 2019
 * Package patch update for changes to @glass/base v0.3.0